pkyurkchiev/n-layer_skeleton_net-core/README.md

 # Introduction for N-Layer skeleton for .Net Core
+This repository is a part of a backbone for starter projects

 ### Repository pattern
 Mediates between the domain and data mapping layers, acting like an in-memory collection of domain objects